On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Two comparison morphisms

 For the second claim, note that the map $\iota$ is a strict quasi-isomorphism by Theorem \ref{zamek} and the map $\iota_{\proeet}$ is a strict quasi-isomorphism by Proposition \ref{main00}, point 3a. \end{proof}

-The following comparison result follows immediately from its rigid analytic analog (see Proposition \ref{main00}, point 2c): \begin{theorem} For $X\in {\rm Sm}^{\dagger}_C$ and $r\geq 0$, the period map
+The following comparison result follows almost immediately from its rigid analytic analog (see Proposition \ref{main00}, point 2c): \begin{theorem} For $X\in {\rm Sm}^{\dagger}_C$ and $r\geq 0$, the period map in $\sd(C_{\Q_p})$

+is a strict quasi-isomorphism after truncation $\tau_{\leq r}$. \end{theorem} \begin{proof}We may localize and assume that $X$ is a dagger affinoid.
+Proposition \ref{main00} yields immediately the strict quasi-isomorphism after truncation $\tau_{\leq r-1}$ (since $L^i\colim$ vanishes for $i >1$).
+It remains to show that the map $\alpha_r$ induces an isomorphism on cohomology in degree $r$.
+For that, consider the following commutative diagram

-is a strict quasi-isomorphism after truncation $\tau_{\leq r}$. \end{theorem} And it implies the following result (which will be the starting point of our proof of $C_{\st}$-conjecture for smooth analytic varieties in \cite{CN5}): \begin{corollary} For $X\in {\rm Sm}^{\dagger}_C$ and $r\geq 0$, we have the long exact sequence
+The right vertical arrow is a multiplication by $p$-adic root of unity.
+The bottom arrow is an isomorphism by the above argument.
+The left vertical arrow is an isomorphism by the diagram in Proposition \ref{fd11} and a chase of the diagram in \cite[Rem.
+4.5]{CDN3} (we note here that we do not need comparison with pro-\'etale cohomology for this chase).
+It follows that the top horizontal map is an isomorphism, as wanted. \end{proof} The above theorem it implies the following result (which will be the starting point of our study of $C_{\st}$-conjecture for smooth analytic varieties in \cite{CN5}): \begin{corollary} For $X\in {\rm Sm}^{\dagger}_C$, $r\geq 0$, and $i\leq r$, we have the long exact sequence

 \end{corollary} Here we set